prividentity/PrivateIdentity-Oldd/Single-Component-JavaScript-App.md

 __proto__: Object
 ```

 ### STEP 5.
+Finished!
-Use the URLs from Step 3 in your application.
+Use the URLs from Step 3 and the URL parameters described below in your application.

 ## Control All Functions Using URL Parameters
 URL parameters are used to control all functions of the Web client.
 The Web client conforms to the [W3C Usage Patterns For Client-Side URL parameters](https://www.w3.org/2001/tag/doc/hash-in-url-20080211.html).
 Common URL parameters are listed below.